Learn about the most worthwhile things to do in Christchurch with kids with our extensive list of tried-and-tested recommendations.

 Whether you’re looking for educational experiences or adrenaline-inducing ones, you will find it in the Garden City!

-We’ve intentionally included a wide selection of family-friendly activities in this list, ensuring you’ll be able to entertain your children, regardless of the weather of their interests.
+We’ve intentionally included a wide selection of family-friendly activities in this list, ensuring you’ll be able to entertain your children, regardless of the weather or their interests.

-Discover the Best Things to Do in Christchurch with Kids – Family Approved!
+Discover all of the Best Things to Do in Christchurch with Kids – Family Approved!

 1. Visit the International Antarctic Centre